 Meanwhile, Beth has to figure out how to present her findings in a way that can't be dismissed.
 See if you recognize any of the six layers of resistance Beth faces:

 I don't agree about the problem.

 I don't think you've identified all the negative side effects.

 I don't think you can overcome the obstacles to implementation.

 I'll agree, but I won't play.

-One of the most interesting parts of this book is how Beth structures her presentations to various stakeholders to gain their agreement. ...
+One of the most interesting parts of this book is how Beth structures her presentations to various stakeholders to gain ...